ianrenton/planesailing-server/README.md

 1. Download and unpack the software, or build it yourself.
 You should have a JAR file and an `application.conf` file.
 2. Ensure your machine has Java 15 installed.
 3. Edit `application.conf` and set the IP addresses and ports as required.
-If you don't have a particular server, e.g. you don't do APRS, delete that section from the file.
+If you don't have a particular server, e.g. you don't do APRS, set `enabled: false` for that section.
 4. Set the base station position, and any airports and seaports you'd like to appear in your data.
 5. Save `application.conf` and run the application, e.g. `java -jar plane-sailing-server-[VERSION].jar`
 6. Hopefully you should see log messages indicating that it has started up and loaded data!
 Every 10 seconds it will print out a summary of what's in its track table.